reshmabidikar/slate/source/includes/_invoice.md

 ### Search invoices

 Search for an account by a specified search string.
 If the search string is a number, it is compared to the `invoiceNumber` attribute.
 An exact match is required.
 Otherwise, it is compared to the following attributes: `invoiceId`, `accountId`, or `currency`.
 The operation returns all account records in which the search string matches all or part of any one of these attributes.
-All `search` apis for a specific type (e.g `Invoice`) return the shallow objects without doing any computation.
-So for instance, the amount, or balance would require pulling more data such the list of `InvoiceItem`, and as a result such fields are not populated (and default to 0).

 **HTTP Request**